Lambs and Crab Legs

 One lamb kicked me as soon as I entered the abdomen.
 I pulled his head up out of the incision and incised the uterus over his head.
 Grabbing him behind the ears, I pulled him out.
 He was shaking his head before I even let go of him.

 I found another lamb in the same uterine horn as soon as I reached back into the uterus.
 I grabbed him by the hind legs and pulled him out of the same uterine incision.
-By now, we had all the girls from the office out to take a lamb as I handed them off.
+By now, we had all the girls from the office out to take a lamb as I handed him off.

 I explored this right horn of the uterus to make sure there was not another lamb there.
 Sometimes I found it easier to make a second incision on the opposite uterine horn, but this time there was plenty of room to reach the left side.
 I immediately ran into the head of the third lamb.